yugabyte/yugabyte-db/docs/content/latest/faq/yugabyte-platform.md

 ## How does the Admin Console interact with the YugabyteDB data nodes?

-The YugaWare Admin Console does a password-less ssh to interact with the data nodes.
+The YugabyteDB Admin Console does a password-less ssh to interact with the data nodes.
 It needs to have the access key file (like a PEM file) uploaded into it via the UI.
 The setup on each of the data nodes to configure password-less SSH is documented [here](../../deploy/#private-cloud-or-on-premises-data-centers).

 A REST API is also exposed by the admin console to the end users in addition to the UI as another means of interacting with the data platform.